 We'll also feature unsponsored customer reviews of the brand, explain why the company that owns Meaningful Beauty was sued in 2019, and provide a cost comparison to show which retailer sells Meaningful Beauty for the best prices.

 Youth Activating Melon Serum Review

-Sodium hyaluronate is an effective anti-aging ingredient backed by significant medical research.
+Sodium hyaluronate is an anti-aging ingredient backed by significant medical research.
 As we documented in our review of Miami MD, clinical trials have shown this ingredient to reduce wrinkles and improve skin hydration.

 Fragrance has been shown in medical research to be potentially neurotoxic.

-Overall we consider Meaningful Beauty Youth Activating Melon Serum to be likely effective for reducing visible signs of aging due to the inclusion of sodium hyaluronate.
+Overall, we consider Meaningful Beauty Youth Activating Melon Serum likely to be effective for reducing visible signs of aging due to the inclusion of sodium hyaluronate.

-This is the only ingredient in this formulation we consider effective for anti-aging, and we do not currently recommend this product overall due to the inclusion of fragrance and two preservative ingredients.
+This is the only ingredient in this formulation we consider effective for anti-aging, and we do not currently recommend this product due to the inclusion of fragrance and phenoxyethanol.